erdogant/hgboost/README.md

 **⭐️ Star this repo if you like it ⭐️**
 #

+### Blogs

+Read the blog [A Guide to Find the Best Boosting Model using Bayesian Hyperparameter Tuning but without Overfitting.](https://erdogant.github.io/hgboost/pages/html/Documentation.html#medium-blog) to get a structured overview and usage of ``d3graph``.

 ### [Documentation pages](https://erdogant.github.io/hgboost/)

 On the [documentation pages](https://erdogant.github.io/hgboost/) you can find detailed information about the working of the ``hgboost`` with many examples.